X-zhangyang/Real-World-Masked-Face-Dataset/demo/README.md

-Some demo of our masked face recognition.
+Several demos of our masked face recognition.